-8.1 The Director shall notify the student's custodial parent or guardian of the following without delay: that the student has been suspended, the grounds for the suspension, the period of time for which the student is suspended, and the time and place for the parent or guardian to meet with the Director to review the suspension.

-8.2 The Director shall also notify the non-custodial parent, if requested in writing, of the suspension.

-8.2.1 Section 8.2 does not apply to the portion of School records which would disclose any information protected under a court order.

-8.2.2 The custodial parent is responsible to provide the School a certified copy of any court order under subsection 8.2.1.

-8.3 The Director shall document the charges, evidence, and action taken.

-8.4 The student shall be requested to present his/her version of the incident in writing.
-Students with disabilities or young students who are unable to write their own statements shall be accommodated through the use of tape recorder, scribe, etc.

-8.5 If the student denies the charges, the student shall be provided with an explanation of the evidence and an opportunity to present his/her version of the incident to the Director.
+- 8.1 The Director shall notify the student's custodial parent or guardian of the following without delay: that the student has been suspended, the grounds for the suspension, the period of time for which the student is suspended, and the time and place for the parent or guardian to meet with the Director to review the suspension. - 8.2 The Director shall also notify the non-custodial parent, if requested in writing, of the suspension. - 8.2.1 Section 8.2 does not apply to the portion of School records which would disclose any information protected under a court order. - 8.2.2 The custodial parent is responsible to provide the School a certified copy of any court order under subsection 8.2.1. - 8.3 The Director shall document the charges, evidence, and action taken. - 8.4 The student shall be requested to present his/her version of the incident in writing.
+Students with disabilities or young students who are unable to write their own statements shall be accommodated through the use of tape recorder, scribe, etc. - 8.5 If the student denies the charges, the student shall be provided with an explanation of the evidence and an opportunity to present his/her version of the incident to the Director.

-8.6 In general, the notice and informal conference shall precede the student's removal from the School.

-8.7 If, in the judgment of the Director, notice is not possible because the student poses a danger to a person or property or an ongoing threat of disrupting the academic process, he/she may be removed immediately.
+- 8.6 In general, the notice and informal conference shall precede the student's removal from the School. - 8.7 If, in the judgment of the Director, notice is not possible because the student poses a danger to a person or property or an ongoing threat of disrupting the academic process, he/she may be removed immediately.
 However, in such cases, the necessary notice and hearing shall follow as soon as possible.

-9. DUE PROCESS FOR SUSPENSIONS OF MORE THAN TEN (10) DAYS AND EXPULSIONS student's parent or guardian to discuss the charges against the student and the proposed discipline within five (5) school days after the suspension or expulsion began.
+9. DUE PROCESS FOR SUSPENSIONS OF MORE THAN TEN (10) DAYS AND EXPULSIONS

+9.1 If the Director believes that a student should be suspended for more than ten (10) days or expelled, the Director may make the initial decision and shall meet with the student's parent or guardian to discuss the charges against the student and the proposed discipline within five (5) school days after the suspension or expulsion began.
 If requested in writing, the Director shall also notify the non-custodial parent of the suspension or expulsion as outlined in Section 8.2 of this policy.